 The PROTECT input (pin 3) is a multi-purpose (high-impedance) input, which can be used to switch off the IC and create a relatively long timing function.
 As soon as the voltage on this pin rises above 2.5 V, switching stops immediately.
-For the timing function, a current of typically 50 $\mu$ A flows out of pin PROTECT and charges an external capacitor until the activation level of 2.5 V is reached.
-This current source however, is only activated when the converter is not in regulation, which is detected by the voltage on pin CTRL (VCTRL < 0.63 V).
-A (small) discharge current is also implemented to ensure that the capacitor is not charged, for example, by spikes, and a MOSFET switch is added to ensure a defined start situation.
-The voltage on pin CTRL determines whether the IC enters latched protection mode, or safe restart protection mode:
+For the timing function, a current of typically 50 μA flows out of pin PROTECT and charges an external capacitor until the activation level of 2.5 V is reached.
+This current source is only activated when the converter is not in regulation, which is detected by the voltage on pin CTRL (V{CTRL} < 0.63 V).
+A (small) discharge current is also implemented to ensure that the capacitor is not charged, for example, by spikes A MOSFET switch is added to discharge the external capacitor and ensure a defined start situation.
+For the TEA1532AP and the TEA1532AT, the voltage on pin CTRL determines whether the IC enters latched protection mode, or safe restart protection mode:

 - When the voltage on pin CTRL is below 0.63 V, the IC is assumed to be out of regulation (e.g. the control loop is open).
-In this case activating pin PROTECT ( $V{PROTECT} > 2.5$ V) will cause the converter to stop switching.
-Once $V{CC}$ drops below $V{UVLO}$ , capacitor $C{VCC}$ will be recharged and the supply will restart.
-This cycle will be repeated until the fault condition is removed (safe restart mode) - When the voltage on pin CTRL is above 0.63 V, the IC is assumed to be in regulation.
-In this case activating pin PROTECT (VPROTECT > 2.5 V), by external means, will latch the IC: The voltage on pin VCC will cycle between Vstart and VUVLO, but the IC will not start switching again until the latch function is reset.
-The latch is reset as soon as VCC drops below 4.5 V (typical value).
+In this case activating pin PROTECT (V{PROTECT} > 2.5 V) will cause the converter to stop switching.
+Once V{CC} drops below V{UVLO}, capacitor C{VCC} will be recharged and the supply will restart.
+This cycle will be repeated until the fault condition is removed (safe restart mode). - When the voltage on pin CTRL is above 0.63 V, the output is assumed to be in regulation.
+In this case activating pin PROTECT (V{PROTECT} > 2.5 V), by external means, will activate the latch protection of the IC: The voltage on pin V{CC} will cycle between V{start} and V{UVLO}, but the IC will not start switching again until the latch protection is reset.
+The latch is reset as soon as V{CC} drops below 4.5 V (typical value) (this only occurs when the mains has been disconnected).
 The internal overtemperature protection will also trigger this latch; see also Figure 1.